-Play through the puzzles to find any potential problem areas for your class.

-(Optional) Pick a couple of puzzles to do as a group with your class.

-Make sure every student has aThink Spot Journal - Reflection Journal
+- ■Play through the puzzles to find any potential problem areas for your class. - Optional) Pick a couple of puzzles to do as a group with your class. - Make sure every student has a journal.

 Heads Up!
 Please make a copy of any documents you plan to share with students.